 Null Hypothesis

-Null hypothesis (H₀): The null hypothesis is a foundational concept in statistical hypothesis testing.
+Null Hypothesis: The null hypothesis is a foundational concept in statistical hypothesis testing.
 It represents the assumption of no effect, no difference, or no relationship between variables.
 It serves as a starting point or baseline for statistical comparison.
-Research is conducted with the aim of either refuting (rejecting) or failing to refute the null hypothesis, based on whether the observed data significantly differ from what would be expected if H₀ were true.
+Research is conducted with the aim of either refuting (rejecting) or failing to refute the null hypothesis.
+This is determined based on whether the observed data demonstrates a significant difference from "no effect."

 Clarification: The null hypothesis is not the same as an opposing position or alternative theory.
 It is specifically the assumption that any observed effect is due to random variation or chance.
 It is the "no effect" hypothesis, not "the opposite effect" hypothesis.